elanor/grid-selection/README.md

         justifyContent: 'space-between',
         width: '100%',
       },
-    },```

-    Updated Footer Content: The footer now shows:
-        ```Left Side: Selection coordinates: X,Y
-        Right Side: Total cells selected: N```
+    },
+    ```

 7. Learning the Symbols Framework

 `Explored Symbols Documentation`: Throughout the development process, a key goal was to learn the Symbols framework.
 This involved:
     Understanding how to properly define components, properties, and event handlers.
     Learning how state management and reactivity work within Symbols.
     Adhering to best practices and conventions outlined in the Symbols documentation.

 ## Conclusion